MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/templates-layouts-overview.md

 ### Relationship between template defaults <-> page content

-A template's primary function is to streamline the set of module options and defaults that are available to authors at the time of page creation.
-While module defaults can be set (and even locked) within a template, there is no data connection from a page's module configurations -> template, _except_ while editing the page.
-Templates control the authoring experience for page structure, and are not inteded to define the localizable content within child pages.
+A template's primary function is to streamline the module authoring experience at the time of page creation.
+It's important to understand that even when module defaults are set (and even locked) within a template there is no further data connection from a page's module configurations to the template defaults, _except_ while editing the page.
+Templates control the authoring experience for page structure, and after page creation the template defaults are no longer linked to the actual localizable content within the page.
+In summary, module defaults set within a template are there to control the _authoring experience_ for child pages; they do not control the actual _content_ within those pages after the page is created and edited, with one significant exception: _fragments_.

-_An important exception_ to this behavior is when a [fragment](work-with-fragments.md) is added to a template.
-Fragments can be used to dynamically add or edit localizable content across all child pages of a template (or a layout) at anytime, even after a page has been created from a given template.
+_The exception_ to the behavior described above is when a [fragment](work-with-fragments.md) is added to a template.
+Fragments can be used to dynamically add or edit localizable content across all child pages of a template (or a layout) at anytime, even after many pages have been created from a given template.
 It is best practice to use fragments within templates (and layouts) whenever localizable content should be dynamically added, removed, or edited accross all child pages (for example: headers, footers, common metadata/scripts, or any other content that should be centrally editable and the same accross all child pages).
+Fragments provide a way to use templates (and layouts) to control content accross all child pages.

-To start to use templates, [Work with templates](work-with-templates.md).
+To start to use templates, read: [Work with templates](work-with-templates.md).

 ## Layouts